Roman Catholic Bishop of Arundel and Brighton

 The Bishop of Arundel and Brighton is the ordinary of the Roman Catholic Diocese of Arundel and Brighton in the Province of Southwark, England.

-On 21 May 2015, Pope Francis appointed Richard Moth to be the fifth bishop of Arundel and Brighton.
-He was installed on 28 May 2015 at Arundel Cathedral.
-The most recent former bishop was the Right Reverend Kieran Thomas Conry, the fourth bishop of the diocese, who announced his resignation on 27 September 2014, and which was accepted by Pope Francis on 4 October 2014.
+The most recent former bishop is Richard Moth, who was appointed by Pope Francis in 2015 to be the fifth bishop of Arundel and Brighton, and was installed on 28 May 2015 at Arundel Cathedral.

 The Diocese of Arundel and Brighton was created on 28 May 1965 out of the Diocese of Southwark when the latter was elevated to archdiocese status.

 The diocese covers 4,997 sqkm and consists of the counties of East and West Sussex and Surrey outside the Greater London Boroughs.
 The see is in the town of Arundel where the bishop's seat is located in the Cathedral Church of Our Lady & Saint Philip Howard.